ebuchman/blog/content/posts/velocity.md

 ## Clearing The Way

 What other structural constraints might there be on velocity in the modern payments system?
-Payments today are dominated by the interbank clearing system.
-One way to understand the structure of the interbank clearing system is that it's been designed to maximize velocity (read, "efficiency") between banks, making use of as little monetary reserves to support as large a set of transactions as possible.
-The banks have access to extremely high velocity structures within their payments network, clearing systems that save them trillions in payments.
-But what about the rest of us?

-Well the rest of us are limited by the banks - our balances in their accounts, and by extension, the credit they're willing to extend us.
-And so for many people and businesses, their ability to spend is constrained by their ability to get paid in bank money.
-In the natural course of doing business, each firm builds up a mix of accounts receivable ("AR") and accounts payable ("AP") with the various other entities it engages with.
-And for calculating its own solvency, the AR counts as an asset ("money owed to you") and the AP counts as a liability ("money you owe"), so they can be offset against each other.
+Consider how payment obligations come about in the natural course of doing business.
+Each firm builds up a mix of accounts receivable ("AR") and accounts payable ("AP") with the various other entities it engages with.
+When a firm is calculating its own solvency, the AR counts as an asset ("money owed to you") and the AP counts as a liability ("money you owe"), so they can be offset against each other.
 But a firm cannot actually clear its AP using